mathomastech/mathomastech.github.io/Projects/BudgetTemplate.markdown

 ##Overview##

 <a href="/img/BudgetTemplate/BudgetOverview.png" data-lightbox="BudgetOverview"><img src="/img/BudgetTemplate/BudgetOverview.png" alt="Budget Overview" width="800" height="300"/></a>
+<p></p>
 <p class="projectContent">
-The overview is your landing page, and also one of the most useful.
+The <strong><em>Overview</em></strong> is your landing page, and also one of the most useful.
 While you don't edit much here, this is where you can begin to understand how your money is being spent.
 There are a few things you need to do here for setup and maintanence and they are:</p>
 <p></p>
 <ol class="projectContent">
 	<li><strong>Set your year.</strong></li>